werf/werf/docs/pages/how_to/multi_images.md

 We've described all project images in a one config.

-The example above shows the benefits of using config:
+The example above shows the benefits:
-* Using werf allows describing all images of a project in a one config.
-This approach gives you more convenience.
 * If your project has similar images, you can share some piece of images by mounting their folder with the `build_dir` directive (read more about mounts [here]({{ site.baseurl }}/reference/build/mount_directive.html)).
 * You can share artifacts between dimgs in single config.
+* Common templates can be used in single config to describe configuration of multiple images.